-These procedures apply to reports and complaints of discrimination, harassment, and retaliation as defined in Section III of the Policy, except those involv-
+These procedures apply to reports and complaints of discrimination, harassment, and retaliation as defined in Section III of the Policy, except those involving Title IX sexual misconduct (which are handled under Appendix A, Procedures for Title IX Sexual Misconduct Complaints).
+They also apply to reports and complaints of retaliation.